 The walk into the tunnel follows a disused railway line that once descended into the Newnes Valley and now provides a gorgeous lead up to such a stunning spectacle.

 Located close to Mount Tomah in the Bilpin region of the Blue Mountains just 50 minutes drive from Katoomba, Blue Mountains Glow Worm Tours run nocturnal adventures to a natural amphitheatre situated on private property.

 Positioned underneath a densely populated glow worm overhang, a custom-built viewing platform allows you to climb up for a very personal experience with the glowy little things!
 Each tour has been carefully designed to create an unforgettable experience that is a highlight of a visit to the Blue Mountains.

 Glow Worm Glen, Bundanoon

-Situated in the Bundanoon section of the Morton National Park, this beautiful glen showcases some stunning glow worms - and the walk up to it is almost as beautiful.
-Locals recommend starting the walk at sunset so that it’s dark by the time you reach the glen, so you can really enjoy the luminescent locals in all of their glory!
+Situated in the Bundanoon section of the Morton National Park, the beautiful Glow Worm Glen showcases some stunning glow worms - and the walk up to it is almost as beautiful.
+Locals recommend starting the walk at sunset so that it’s dark by the time you reach the glen.
+Then you can really enjoy the luminescent locals in all of their glory!